thecointech/thecoin/apps/tapcap-supplier/ClientCS/README.md

-# TapCap.Supplier - the C# library for the THE TapCap supply
+# TapCapSupplier.Client - the C# library for the THE TapCap supply

 The interace for TapCap between buyers & sellers.